ircv3/ircv3-specifications/extensions/extended-isupport.md

 when connection registration completes with entries previously omitted.

-The server MUST send one or more `RPL_ISUPPORT` messages when the capability is enabled, including after connection registration or if the disables then re-enables the capability.
+The server MUST send one or more `RPL_ISUPPORT` messages when the capability is enabled, including after connection registration or if the client disables then re-enables the capability.

 ### `draft/isupport` batch